 How You Can Help

-Or just try out volunteering at one of Green Kirkland Partnership’s many events all over Kirkland, year-round.
+You can try out volunteering at one of Green Kirkland Partnership’s many events all over Kirkland, year-round.
 “I always let people know, 2 hours or 20 hours, we’re happy to see you whenever you can make it,” says June.

 Take Action to Help Kirkland’s Natural Places This Spring

-Training starts soon for both of these Steward programs!
 By investing in your skills and education and concentrating your efforts through these established programs, you’ll accomplish so much more positive change than one-off volunteering.
 Put your passion for helping the planet to work locally – become a Steward.